mthomps4/docker-compose-db/README.md

 ## Connecting via DB Viewer

 This is no different than running a DB locally.
-Your config will still look similar to below with localhost (or 127.0.0.1), port, username, and password.
+Your config will still look similar to the below image with localhost (or 127.0.0.1), port, username, and password.

 Config: